-- Take a small section of coat with knitting needle or rat tail comb no more than a finger width wide.
+- Take a small section of the coat with a knitting needle or rat tail comb no more than a finger width wide.

 - Use a pin brush the appropriate length – the shorter the hair, the shorter the pin.

-- With brush, pull hair away from the body, shape the hair in the direction that you want.
+- With a brush, pull hair away from the body, and shape the hair in the direction that you want.

-- Think of line brushing as a row of vegetable – start at the top and move row by row to the bottom… or bottom to top.
+- Think of line brushing as a row of vegetables – start at the top and move row by row to the bottom… or bottom to top.